ErikNgigi/ericngigi.com/content/post/blogging/01-how-to-create-a-hugo-based-blog.md

 + Push Git Repository to GitHub
 + Deploy on Netlify

 Basic knowledge of Git with its command-line interface and GitHub/Netlify accounts are the prerequisites for this tutorial.
-As a host operating system, I will be using Ubuntu 18.04.
+As a host operating system, I will be using Archlinux.

 ## Install Hugo